solarslurpi/GrowBuddies/docs/snifferbuddy.md

 SnifferBuddy sniffs out values for the air temperature, CO2 level, and humidity.
 I also put in a photoresister on top to let me know when the LEDs are on or off.
 The readings are sent out over wifi using mqtt to the GrowBuddy broker.

-Putting a SnifferBuddy together is easy.
-The hardest part is soldering the wires to the pins!

 ## Outside View
 The one I made looks like this: